 Dev Patel is King Arthur's nephew, challenged to duel the strange Green Knight, who's a sort of Groot-like creature from old folklore.
 But here's the catch: any strike you give him, you'll get in return one year hence.

 The following Christmas, Gawain embarks on a bizarre and grueling journey to the Green Chapel.
-The Green Knight is self-conscious, existential, and utterly original, so catch it while it's still in cinemas!
+The Green Knight is self-conscious, philosophical, and utterly original.
 Our advice is to watch it twice to fully digest everything...

 1. The Lord of the Rings (2001–2003)

-Middle Earth is one of the most detailed fantasy worlds in all literature and cinema.
+Middle Earth is one of the most detailed fantasy worlds in all of literature (and cinema).
 Director Peter Jackson remained painstakingly true to J. R. R. Tolkien's books, building a cinematic world that still astounds audiences today.
-(We're reserving number one spot for The Lord of the Rings only, as The Hobbit prequels were less adored by fans.)

-The trilogy follows one hobbit's quest to Mordor to destroy the One Ring; meanwhile, his elf and wizard buddies are off fighting Orcs.
-Middle Earth was a key influence on George R. R. Martin's Game of Thrones world—one which, unfortunately, couldn't make it onto this list.
+The trilogy follows a hobbit's quest to Mordor to destroy the (evil) One Ring of power.
+Meanwhile, his elf and wizard buddies are off fighting Orcs.